mlesniak/old-data-import/README.md

 The schema is defined in src/main/avro/table.avsc, generation with mvn generate-sources

+## Impala

+The statement to create an external Impala table is shown as a log message.
+It has to be executed just once.
+If you add additional data files, do not forget to use refresh as in

+    refresh <tableName>;

 ## Viewing

 Use https://github.com/Parquet/parquet-mr/tree/master/parquet-tools to show the compressed parquet file.